Bantayan Island: Industry

 Don José Basco y Vargas was Governor-General of the Philippines from July 1778 until September 1787.
 During his period in office, he pioneered many projects for the encouragement of agriculture and industries.
 However many small industries in the islands were completely abandoned because the people were forced to work on building roads, public buildings and churches.
 Those enforcing were called politas.
 (Note: As well as paying tribute, all male Filipinos from 18 to 50 were obliged to render forced labour called polo, for 40 days of the year, reduced in 1884 to 15 days.
 It took various forms, such as building of roads and bridges; construction of public buildings and churches; cutting timber in forests; working in shipyards; and serving in Spanish military expeditions.
 A person who rendered polo was called a polista.

 The members of the principalia were exempt from polo: in addition rich Filipinos could pay a falla to avoid forced labour – about seven pesos annually.
 Local officials (former and current governadorcillos, cabezas de barangay etc.) and schoolteachers were exempt by law because of their service to the state.
 Thus the only ones who rendered forced labour were those poor Filipinos lacking social, economic or political prestige in the community.
 This served to reinforce notions of the indignity of labour in the minds of the Hispanicised Filipinos: labour became the badge of plebeianism.)

 The abundance of fish, favourable climate and virgin soil then greatly determined the occupation of the people.
 These geographical factors became strong stimuli for the people to be fishermen, farmers and sailors.
 Much later, the small clearings were expanded to fields.

 The old Spanish roads connecting Santa Fe, Bantayan, and Madridejos were constructed chiefly through the services of labour and partly supported by the tribute funds.
+The 1818 Spanish census, counting the tributes elucidated the presence of 2,169 native families and 73 Spanish-Filipino tributes.